This Father’s Day, Bronner’s family and staff are paying tribute to late founder … and father, Wally Bronner!

 Like an extended family, our team members also share Wally’s imparted wisdom and character:

-Denise: “When taking a photo of Wally and a customer, do not put the bathrooms as background.”
+“When taking a photo of Wally and a customer, I learned not to put the bathrooms as background.”

-Wendy: “Wally has taught me the value of taking pride in your work and treating others like they would want to be treated.
+“Wally has taught me the value of taking pride in your work and treating others like they would want to be treated.
 He has always treated us all as equal and made our day by cracking a joke.
 His pride in taking care of cleaning up Frankenmuth and Bronner’s has always inspired me.
 He would always pick up garbage or scraps on the floor and throw them away and always encouraged us all to as well.
 Now whenever I see garbage on the ground anywhere I will always help out and pick it up.
-No one is beneath keeping our earth clean.”
+Everyone can help keep the Earth clean.”

 We know you’d give your children the moon if you could!